-As has been noted in other parts of this article, for you to earn ARRT certification and registration, you will need to meet the organization’s education, ethics, and examination requirements.
+As noted in other parts of this article, for you to earn ARRT certification and registration, you will need to meet the organization’s education, ethics, and examination requirements.
 Earning an ARRT credential is challenging but achievable and worth it.
-It increases your job prospects as it confirms your qualifications to employers and patients as well.
+It increases your job prospects as it also confirms your qualifications to employers and patients.

-To begin the certification and registration process, you will need to identify the eligibility path you’ll use and the discipline in which you’d like to earn a credential.
+Moreover, To begin the certification and registration process, you must identify the eligibility path you’ll use and the discipline in which you’d like to earn a credential.

 Primary Eligibility Pathway Requirements